 The next phase of our human rights work in Thailand includes prioritizing the following actions, working together with a range of external partners.
+In 2021, we progressed on:

-- Consolidating our supply chain and shifting our procurement model, where feasible, to increase our visibility, influence & leverage. - Activating our Next Generation Supplier Program over time with all of our Tier 1 suppliers a longer-term engagement model to drive supplier ownership and capacity to identify and address forced labor risks, among other human rights issues. - Initiating multi-year collaborations designed to improve efforts to monitor, address, and prevent human rights risks for local and international fishing vessels, supported by third-party experts. - Supporting fishermen drop-in centers run by the nonprofit organization Stella Maris & piloting scalable connectivity-at-sea technology through a collaboration with USAID to test more affordable models. - More targeted advocacy, continued leadership in the Seafood Taskforce and an emphasis on support for tangible action to promote responsible recruitment - including sharing more detailed expectations with relevant suppliers and engaging with governments to strengthen national approaches to human rights.
+- Consolidating our supply chain and shifting our procurement model, where feasible, to increase our visibility, influence and leverage.
+We are exploring how our sourcing approach can help us reach our environmental and human rights commitments. - Activating our Next Generation Supplier program over time with all of our Tier 1 suppliers taking a long-term engagement approach to drive supplier ownership and capacity, and to identify and address forced labor risks and other human rights issues.
+Priority issues in current programs include responsible recruitment, with a focus on understanding and addressing recruitment fee risks, health and safety and worker engagement. - Initiating multi-year collaborations designed to improve efforts to monitor, address, and prevent human rights risks for international fishing vessels, supported by third-party experts. - Continuing to support fishermen drop-in and migrant children learning centers in Southern Thailand run by the nonprofit organization Stella Maris, and collaborating with USAID on a Connectivity @ Sea Technology and Ethical Recruitment.
+Learnings from our work with USAID are available in this brief. - Supporting advocacy to ensure nonprofits are able to continue their important work in Thailand and continuing our active role on the Seafood Taskforce to help drive improvements in practices at scale.
+We are emphasizing the importance of government action to promote responsible recruitment and to strengthen national approaches to human rights and enforcement of labor law. - Supporting Raks Thai Foundation to implement COVID-19 response work across 11 provinces in Thailand, with a focus on seafood and fishery workers and their communities.
+More than 55,000 people were reached with support including cash and emergency supplies, and community leaders have been trained on health and sanitation, financial management due to loss of income, and access to testing and medical services.

-We are encouraged by the effectiveness of port-side fisherman centers we have supported since 2019, implemented by the nonprofit organization Stella Maris.
-Stella Maris has connected more than 11,000 people - primarily migrant workers - to legal, education and medical support between 2019 and 2020, and we are exploring how we can deepen the impact of this work moving forward.
+We are encouraged by the effectiveness of fisherman support centers that we have supported since 2019, implemented by Stella Maris.
+The centers connected more than 13,500 people - primarily migrant workers - to legal services, education and medical support between 2019 and 2021.
+Together with Stella Maris, we expanded our partnership in 2021 to provide grievance support services to fishery workers on hundreds of fishing vessels at two major landing ports in Thailand.

-Palm Oil O
+Palm Oil

-Since 2013, we have purchased 100% Roundtable for Sustainable Palm Oil certified palm oil, and we are working to go beyond certification as we seek to ensure that the palm oil we use is produced with respect for human rights.
+Since 2013, we have purchased 100% Roundtable for Sustainable Palm Oil (RSPO) certified palm oil, and we are working to go beyond certification as we seek to ensure that the palm oil we use is produced with respect for human rights.
 We expect our suppliers to meet our palm oil standards and to engage with their suppliers to advance respect for human rights in their extended supply chains, with a particular focus on risks facing vulnerable migrant workers.

 In 2019, we announced our Palm Positive Plan, aiming to deliver 100% deforestation-free palm oil by the end of 2020 and advance respect for human rights across our suppliers' extended supply chains.
-The plan significantly simplified the Mars palm oil supply chain - moving from more than 1,500 mills to fewer than 100 in 2021 and plans for further reductions by 2022.
+The plan significantly simplified the Mars palm oil supply chain - moving from more than 1,500 mills to 87 in 2021 with plans for further reductions in 2022.
 We publish our Tier 1 palm oil supplier and mill lists, updating as the Palm Positive Plan progresses.